Books & stuff

 Fantasy & speculative

-• The Magicians, by Lev Grossman.
-The first book in the trilogy was also the first book I've read that I loved even while strongly disliking the main character.
-I loved the world-building, and the character development across the trilogy is very satisfying.
+- The Magicians, by Lev Grossman.
+The first book I loved even while strongly disliking the main character.
+I really liked the world-building, and the character development across the trilogy is very satisfying.

 Children's books